tgbot-collection/ytdlbot/README.md

 Because I have limited resources, hundreds of Gigabytes doesn't sound like a sustainable solution.

-**In that case, I added one limitation: 5GiB per 24 hours for each user.
+**In that case, I added one limitation: 5 GiB per 24 hours for each user.
 Might change in future**

 You can choose to become 'VIP' if you really need large traffic.
 And also, you could always deploy your own bot.